 Read more about the structure of postgraduate degrees at Brunel

 and what you will learn on the course.

 Upon graduating from Brunel’s MA Games Theory and Design programme, students have the potential to enter the games industry through a variety of jobs including (but not limited to) level designer, Q&A (Quality Assurance), project managers, game user research, etc. The programme may also be of interest to those already working in the industry who desire updating their creative and technical skills.

 The programme also provides academic support to those who wish to continue on to doctoral studies in digital game research and pursue an academic career.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

-- A UK first or second class (2.2) Honours degree or equivalent internationally recognised qualification in arts; humanities; social sciences; multimedia; computing or electrical engineering.
+- A 2:2 (or above) UK Honours degree ,or equivalent internationally recognised qualification, in arts; humanities; social sciences; multimedia; computing, or electrical engineering.

-- Other subjects and qualifications with relevant games industry experience will be assessed on an individual basis by the Admissions Tutor.
+- Other subjects and qualifications with relevant games industry experience will be assessed on an individual basis and may also be considered.

 Entry criteria are subject to review and change each academic year.